 Ask for advice when you update your profile

-Once you've written a draft of your profile, try asking someone who does not really know your "business persona" to assess it - perhaps a family member - or ask a connection on LinkedIn by emailing your draft to them.
+Once you've written a new draft of your profile, try asking someone who does not really know your "business persona" to assess it.
+Perhaps a family member — or ask a connection on LinkedIn to help by emailing your draft to them.

 Is your profile written in the third person?

 - Yes, (s)he has written it that way

 The objective feedback they give will help you to improve your profile, and you will also pick up on areas where you have not explained things clearly.
 They also may spot some spelling errors or grammar mistakes.

 Other people, if asked to give an honest assessment, will quickly spot gaps and pick up on unclear, clichéd or redundant phrases.
 They will spot when you are clearly faking it, using jargon, or simply talking crap.